sony/nmos-cpp/README.md

 ## Work In Progress

-The implementation is functional and has been used successfully in several Networked Media Incubator workshop "plug-fests", interoperating with other NMOS implementations.
+The implementation is functional and has been used successfully in several Networked Media Incubator workshop "plug-fests", interoperating with other NMOS implementations, and is being used to build NMOS support for several products.

 The implementation is incomplete in some areas.
 Development is ongoing!
 The NMOS specifications are being continuously developed, as enhancements are proposed and prototyped by the Incubator participants.